CoolProp/CoolProp/Web/coolprop/examples/examples.rst

     # Saturated vapor enthalpy [J/kg] of R134a at 25C
     In [2]: PropsSI('H', 'T', 298.15, 'Q', 1, 'R134a')

-Or go to the :ref:`Fluid-Properties` documentation.

 All the possible input and output parameters are listed in the :ref:`High-Level API <high_level_api>` documentation

+To understand more about what is going on under the hood, go to :ref:`Fluid-Properties` documentation.

 Sample HAProps Code
 -------------------